1996 Republican National Convention: Logistics

-"The Washington Post described Republican Party planning of the convention's prime time programming to be a "tightly packaged, carefully scripted format" and a "fast-paced program, replete with cutaways, taped segments and slick videos, in an effort to maximize air time for their partisan message."
+Media outlets observed that the convention's prime time programming had deen choreographed as a "made-for-TV" event; The Washington Post described it as having a "tightly packaged, carefully scripted format" and a "fast-paced program, replete with cutaways, taped segments and slick videos, in an effort to maximize air time for their partisan message."
 Except for the acceptance and keynote speeches, speakers were generally allotted no more than five minutes to speak.
 To warn speakers when their allotted speaking time was running out, a light was mounted on the podium.
 The convention even built its schedule to anticipate and accommodate commercial breaks on the networks broadcasting the convention live.
+RNC chairman Haley Barbour explained that the convention would be "fast-paced and entertaining" to preserve viewer interest, arguing that the video packages allowed them to deliver their message "more succinctly, more clearly and more efficiently" not unlike a newscast.

 To ensure that some television audiences would see uncut extended coverage of the convention with a strictly pro-Republican slant, the Republican National Committee purchased television time on The Family Channel to air its "GOP-TV" coverage commercial free from 9am to 11pm for the duration of the convention.
 The Family Channel was owned by Pat Robertson, who was prominently involved in Republican politics.
 The Republican Party also purchased a half hour of morning broadcast time on USA Network on five days during the convention week.
 Television pundits expressed their displeasure with how choreographed and non-spontaneous the convention proceedings were, and television viewership of the convention were lower than any previous nationally television conventions.
+Republican advisor Bill Kristol criticized the RNC for "[thinking like] a sitcom producer", arguing that "there's not even a pretense that there's going to be any articulation of ideas and issues."